Echo-Head-Wall/useful-actions/README.md

 # 🎯 CODEOWNER Reviewers Action

 Hey there! 👋 I made this GitHub Action because it was diffcult for people to find the right reviewers for PRs which was driving me insane.
-It automagically figures out who should review your PR based on your CODEOWNERS file and drops a customizible comment for you to add instructions on how to contact the reviewers! ✨
+It automeowgically figures out who should review your PR based on your CODEOWNERS file and drops a customizible comment for you to add instructions on how to contact the reviewers! ✨

 ## ✨ What This Does